waharnum/ansible-flow-manager/README.md

 - the Flow Manager `cloudBased.development.all.local.json` config is updated appropriately to the relevant Preferences Server host

-As of the production configuration at time of writing, the cloud-based Flow Manager does not require URLs for the matchmakers, and they are thus not part of the role.
+At time of writing, the production configuration of cloud-based Flow Manager does not require URLs for the matchmakers, and they are thus not part of the role.

 Requirements
 ------------